 Yes.
 Students who wish to receive a copy of their medical records must complete an Authorization for Release of Confidential Information form.
 Requests will be fulfilled within five to seven business days.
 Please read the release closely and be careful of what you do with your records.
 The information is very personal.
 Copies of immunization records may be printed from Locus at any time.

 NO, all Wellness Center visits are confidential.
 Loyola does not offer parents access to student medical records, if you are 18 years or older, due to HIPPA regulations.
 Also, there is no such release form that can be kept on file that enables your parent(s) knowledge of Wellness Center visits.
 If you want a provider to speak with your parent(s), we will get permission at that time.

 All current students are able to access the Wellness Center's services regardless of your insurance plan.
 Your tuition already covers the fee for your appointment.
 The Wellness Center does not take insurance or bill insurance.

 The Wellness Center does not have a pharmacy.
 You may have your prescription filled at the local pharmacy of your choice.

 Results from lab tests are usually available in one to three days, although some tests, such as Pap smears, can take up to three weeks to process.
 If a test result is positive (abnormal) a registered nurse will call you.
-If the results are negative (normal) you will receive notification by mail.
+If the results are negative (normal) you will receive notification by secure e-mail.

-In keeping with the Jesuit Catholic beliefs about family planning that are espoused by Loyola University Chicago, the Wellness Center does not provide oral contraceptives or other devices for the purpose of preventing pregnancy.
+In keeping with the Catholic beliefs about family planning that are espoused by Loyola University Chicago, the Wellness Center does not provide oral contraceptives or other devices for the purpose of preventing pregnancy.
 Oral contraceptives are prescribed only for medical reasons other than birth control.